Piccuta Law Group Files Monterey Dental Malpractice Lawsuit

 Over the course of the next few days, the child had increasing pain, discomfort and problems with the tooth.
 The child’s mother called the dentist’s office several times with complaints.
 Eventually, the dentist called the parents into the office and confessed that he had extracted the wrong tooth.
 The dentist told the child’s parents that he panicked and then put it back in quickly.

-10. On April 4th, 2019, Plaintiff underwent a procedure with Bayless to have a baby canine tooth extraction to help with furthering orthodontic treatment.
+10. On April 4th, 2019, Plaintiff underwent a procedure with the Dentist to have a baby canine tooth extraction to help with furthering orthodontic treatment.

 11. Both Plaintiff’s adult canine tooth (#11) and baby canine tooth (H) had erupted her gums and were visible.